 Information about the best deals, names of products and its price, the purchase option and shopping cart.

-Think about the positioning of a shopping cart in these sites.
+For instance, think about the positioning of a shopping cart in these sites.
 There is a reason why they are at the end (Z Pattern is at work here) and it is being tediously followed across all other similar platforms.

 Think about the last ten websites you visited.
 Pretty sure that the majority of them had the company logo on the top left corner and if you click it, it will direct you to the homepage.